Table of Contents

 The managers, too, could correlate with this data, as 87% of executives stated that they were satisfied with the productivity of their respective teams.

 An additional benefit of this employee experience trend is a marked reduction in attrition rates, a blessing during the Great Resignation.

-Apart from Bolt, many major companies like Nectafy and Kickstarter have embraced a 4-day work week, prompting more organizations to consider it seriously in 2022.
-However, it is essential to note that this employee experience strategy doesn't necessarily need to extend throughout the organization and businesses operating round the clock can make adjustments accordingly.
+Apart from Bolt, many major companies like Nectafy and Kickstarter have embraced a 4-day work week, prompting more organizations to consider it seriously in 2024.
+However, it is essential to note that this employee experience strategy doesn't necessarily need to extend throughout the organization, and businesses operating around the clock can adjust accordingly.

-Many tech companies are going above and beyond with their employee onboarding process to facilitate this.
+Many tech companies go above and beyond with their employee onboarding process to facilitate this.
 The teams responsible for employee experience management are beginning to understand that onboarding is more than just filling out forms.

 Companies worldwide have executed diverse tactics to reel in new employees, including formal boardroom introductory meetings and fun office parties with some refreshments.
 However, it is understandable that in today’s post-pandemic, remote work setting, creating such a personalized experience is challenging.

 A leading healthcare data provider in Kentucky, their primary challenge during the pandemic was instructing employees to set up their computers and workstations.
 Hence, they began delivering all the necessary equipment to an employee’s house and company merchandise and balloons for a more human touch.